Sphynx cat: Care

-Although Sphynx cats lack a coat to shed or groom, they are not maintenance-free.
-Body oils, which would normally be absorbed by the hair, tend to build up on the skin.
-As a result, regular bathing is usually necessary weekly or bi-weekly.
 Care should be taken to limit the Sphynx cat's exposure to outdoor sunlight at length, as they can develop sunburn and skin damage similar to that of humans.
 In general, Sphynx cats should never be allowed outdoors unattended, as they have limited means to conserve body heat when it is cold.
 In some climates, owners provide coats or other clothing in the winter to help them conserve body heat.

 While they lack much of the fur of other cat breeds, Sphynxes are not necessarily hypoallergenic.
 Allergies to cats are triggered by a protein called Fel d1, not cat hair itself.
 Fel d1 is a protein primarily found in cat saliva and sebaceous glands.
 Those with cat allergies may react to direct contact with Sphynx cats.
 Even though reports exist that some people with allergies successfully tolerate Sphynx cats, they are fewer than those who have allergic reactions.

-Sphynx cats can also have more ear wax than most hairy domestic cats because they have little to no hair in their ears.
-Dirt, skin oils (sebum) and ear wax accumulates in the ears, and needs to be cleaned out on a weekly basis, usually before bath time.

-The Sphynx breed also tends to accumulate oils and debris under the nails as well as the skin fold above the nail due to the lack of fur, so, like the ears, the nails and surrounding skin folds need to be cleaned properly as well.
-Due to these factors the breed may require more grooming than a typical domestic cat with fur.
-Specialty products for this cat have been developed, though they still require more grooming than most breeds.
+The skin of the Sphynx cat is known for its excessive production of a greasy secretion, which often results in the accumulation of a sticky, dark brown, or reddish-brown layer that necessitates regular cleaning.
+Furthermore, Sphynx cats typically produce more earwax than most hairy domestic cats.
+This increased wax production is attributed to the minimal to absent hair within their ears, which allows for the accumulation of dirt, skin oils (sebum), and ear wax, thereby requiring frequent cleaning.
+Additionally, they often accumulate oils and debris under their nails and within their numerous skin folds due to the lack of fur.
+Regular maintenance of these areas, including the nails and skin folds, is essential for the health and hygiene of the breed.

-Health issues
+Health

 The Sphynx faces challenges because of its lack of protective fur.
 Skin cancer may be a problem if exposed to sunlight for long durations of time.

 The lack of hair can cause health issues with kittens in the first weeks of life because of susceptibility to respiratory infections.
 Reputable breeders should not let their kittens go to new homes without being at least 14 weeks of age to ensure the kitten is mature enough to cope in a new environment.

+In a review of over 5,000 cases of urate urolithiasis the Sphynx was over-represented, with four recorded cases out of a population of 28.

+Life expectancy

+A study of veterinary records in the UK found the Sphynx to have average life expectancy of 6.68 years based on a sample of 18 cats, the lowest in the study and lower than the overall average of 11.74 years.